kznrluk/aski/README.md

 **AutoSave**

 Indicates whether to automatically save the conversation history.
 Profiles set to true will automatically save the conversation history.

-**Summarize**

-Indicates whether to display the conversation summary.
-When starting a conversation with a profile set to true, a summary of the conversation will be generated using GPT3.5.

 **ResponseFormat**